 - lexical, sublexical, and practice effects on visual word recognition and lexical access

 - relationships of word reading fluency with decoding and text comprehension

-I am also interested in methodological issues including experimental design in behavioral, neuroimaging, and eye-tracking studies, statistical modeling and data analysis, measurement, and psychoeducational assessment, including psychometrics and computerized testing.
+I am also interested in methodological issues including experimental design in behavioral and eye-tracking studies, statistical modeling and data analysis, measurement, and psychoeducational assessment.